brhoades/blag/_drafts/simple-gatling-simulation.markdown

 Above is the same scenario as our first one.
-However, this scenario prints the session, sets "hello" in the session to "bla", then prints it again. *Note: if you are not sure why session is being repeated after printing it, read more about scala and then try it out.*
+However, this scenario prints the session, sets "hello" in the session to "bla", then prints it again. *Note: if you are not sure why session is being repeated after printing it, try to only print it and see what happens.*

 Here is the output: